QAFlag/qaflag.com/docs/playwright/find.md

 Using the [locator](/docs/playwright/locator) method is perfectly fine, but we can do better.
 The `find` method is its cousin and performs the same task; however, it wraps additional querying enhancements that can make writing selectors substantially more intuitive and easier to read.

-Everything you learend from the [locator](/docs/playwright/locator) section still works here, because both return a `PlaywrightValue`.
+Everything you learned from the [locator](/docs/playwright/locator) section still works here, because both return a `PlaywrightValue`.
 And you can pass any selector that you'd use with `locator` to `find` as well.

 These will yield identical results: